top of page

 Day By Day Itinerary:

-Day 2 – Lake Kutubu - Southern Highlands
+Day 2 – Lake Kutubu - "The Island in The Clouds"

-We transit from the hotel on a chartered flight from Port Moresby to Moro in the Southern Highlands.
-Transit from Moro to Lake Kutubu and then travel in motorised dugout canoe to the magnificently elevated lodge located like an “Island in the Clouds” in the middle of Lake Kutubu.
+Following an early breakfast we depart from Mt Hagen township for Lake Kutubu in the Southern Highlands.
+Upon arrival on the shores of Lake Kutubu we then travel in motorised dugout canoe to the magnificently elevated lodge located like an “Island in the Clouds” in the middle of Lake Kutubu.
 Up here on the southeastern edge of the Southern Highlands of Papua New Guinea in a province more often in the headlines for violent and destructive tribal conflicts, landowner disputes over mining and political shenanigans, something beautiful and completely in harmony with nature is going on.
 Flynn’s Tours visit to Lake Kutubu will enable you to experience a serene and tranquil world like none other.
 Perched like an eagle’s eyrie is the under utilised Tubo Lodge, a collection of well built and comfortable standalone one room lodges with their own viewing verandah and bathrooms.
 At their centre is a building housing the dining area from where, much like a diving platform, you can view the 20 kilometre length of the stunning Lake Kutubu, its surrounding jungle fringed shoreline and the daily comings and goings of its human inhabitants in their large canoes hewn out of the local timbers.
 Observe activities carried out each day or season that have not changed over millennia, usually accompanied by the sound of songs that drift into the heavens from where you are mesmerised.
 There is no better time to visit this “Island in the Clouds” as when the Kutubu Kundu and Digaso festival is in full swing.

 Day 3 – Lake Kutubu Kundu & Digaso Festival